 What makes the Livewire Team carbon the ideal board for series competitive riding?
 Can freeriders use it?
 What do you notice the most when riding the Livewire Team vs Livewire?

 AP – Livewire Team is a little bit stiffer and quite a bit lighter than Livewire.
 I was using Livewire before because Livewire Team is made with full carbon and a bit fragile, so it could get more damaged when using boots.
 This year we have added Featherweight protection on the top of the board, so it is super durable when riding even with boots.
 I will be switching to Livewire Team as soon as I can ride.
 I would recommend the Livewire Team to every kind of rider because it uses the best materials and technology which translates to better performance.
 But, if you want something more economic that you can abuse on kickers and slider the Livewire is incredibly good!

 How does the new AP Boot perform?
 What makes it different from your usual wake boot?
 What did you notice with other boots that have been addressed in this one?

-AP – The main issue with wake boarding boots is that they are simply not made for kiteboarding.
-Stitching is not strong enough to handle kiteboarding crashes and they are not made to deal with sand either, so in a couple of weeks they break somewhere.
-The idea with the new AP boot was to fix all the issues that wake boots have because they have never focused on kiteboarding but keep the same performance that we are used to have on wakeboarding boots in terms of comfort and weight.
+AP – The main issue with wakeboarding boots is that they are simply not made for kiteboarding.
+Stitching is not strong enough to handle kiteboarding crashes and they are not made to deal with sand either, so in a couple of weeks, they break somewhere.
+The idea with the new AP boot was to fix all the issues that wake boots have because they have never focused on kiteboarding but keep the same performance that we are used to having on wakeboarding boots in terms of comfort and weight.